JonBeyond/MovieList-HR-Practice/README.md

 This is a basic react app that keeps track of a movie list.
-Current functionality allows you to add new movies and search for results.
+Current functionality allows you to add new movies and search for results.x